gkroon/gentoo-pi/README.md

 ## How to contribute
 If you wish to contribute (you are encouraged!), feel free to create issues, or fork and create pull requests.

-## Open to do list
+## To do list
 If you wish to contribute, the following items are identified as useful additions that haven't been "claimed" by anyone yet.

-1. Add argument to write to an image file instead of to a card;
-2. Simplify the installation experience (ncurses?);
+1. Simplify the installation experience (ncurses?);
-3. Randomly pick download mirrors (rotate ccTLDs?);
-4. Add argument to build arm64, instead of default armv7;
+2. Add argument to build arm64, instead of default armv7;
-5. Add arguments to specify boot, swap, root partition sizes.
+3. Add arguments to specify boot, swap, root partition sizes;

-N.b.: This check list will be moved to separate issues, or another convenient tracking solution when multiple people start to contribute.
-At the moment this list is only for my own convenience.

-## Claimed to do list
-To avoid working on the same task, the following items have been "claimed" by contributors to work on.
-Please coordinate amongst yourselves when multiple people are involved on one item.

-gkroon:
-1. Randomly pick download mirrors (rotate ccTLDs?).
+4. Create non-boot partitions inside LVM.

 N.b.: This check list will be moved to separate issues, or another convenient tracking solution when multiple people start to contribute.
 At the moment this list is only for my own convenience.